An elementary introduction to information geometry: Introduction

-In~\S\ref{sec:history}, we review some key milestones of information geometry and report some definitions of the field by its pioneers.
-A modern and broad definition of information geometry can be stated as the field that studies the {\em geometry of decision making}.
-This definition also includes {\em model fitting} (inference) that can be interpreted as a decision problem as illustrated in Figure~\ref{fig:inference}: Namely, deciding which model parameter to choose from a family of parametric models.
+A narrower definition of information geometry can be stated as the field that studies the {\em geometry of decision making}.
+This definition also includes {\em model fitting} (inference) which can be interpreted as a decision problem as illustrated in Figure~\ref{fig:inference}: Namely, deciding which model parameter to choose from a family of parametric models.
 This framework was advocated by Abraham Wald~\cite{Wald-1949,Wald-1950,GeometryDetectionTheory-1993} who considered all statistical problems as statistical decision problems.
-Distances play a crucial role not only for measuring the {\em goodness-of-fit} of data to model (say, likelihood in statistics, classifier loss functions in ML, objective functions in mathematical programming, etc.) but also for measuring the discrepancy (or deviance) between models.
+Dissimilarities (also loosely called distances among others) play a crucial role not only for measuring the {\em goodness-of-fit} of data to model (say, likelihood in statistics, classifier loss functions in ML, objective functions in mathematical programming or operations research, etc.) but also for measuring the discrepancy (or deviance) between models.

-Why adopting a geometric approach?
-Geometry allows one to study {\em invariance} and {\em equivariance}\footnote{ For example, the triangle centroid is equivariant under affine transformation.
-In Statistics, the Maximum Likelihood Estimator (MLE) is equivariant.
-Let $t(\theta)$ denote a monotonic transformation of the model parameter $\theta$.
-Then we have $\widehat{t(\theta)}=t(\widehat{\theta})$, where the MLE is denoted by $\hat{\cdot}$.} of ``figures'' in a coordinate-free approach.
-The {\em geometric language} (e.g., ball or projection) also provides affordances that help us reason intuitively about problems.
+One may ponder why adopting a geometric approach?
+Geometry allows one to study {\em invariance} of ``figures'' in a coordinate-free framework.
+The {\em geometric language} (e.g., line, ball or projection) also provides affordances that help us reason intuitively about problems.
 Note that although figures can be visualized (i.e., plotted in coordinate charts), they should be thought of as purely abstract objects, namely, geometric figures.

+Geometry also allows one to study {\em equivariance}: For example, the centroid $c(T)$ of a triangle is equivariant under any affine transformation $A$: $c(A.T)=A.c(T)$.
+In Statistics, the Maximum Likelihood Estimator (MLE) is equivariant under a monotonic transformation $g$ of the model parameter $\theta$: $\widehat(g(\theta))=g(\hat{\theta})$, where the MLE of $\theta$ is denoted by $\hat{\theta}$.